 At this stage, this should not include contacting parents, emergency contacts or other third parties external to the University.

 Step 2: Contact the Director of Student Services

 If, after these enquiries, you haven't found the student, contact their academic department.
 They will contact the Director of Student Services who will coordinate the University's response to the situation.

 The Director of Student Services will try again to find the student and assess the possible level of risk involved.
 This may include:

 - searching the student's University Hall of residence room, for clues to their whereabouts

-- asking the Students' Union, Security Services, Computing Services, Sports Training Village and the Library for any electronic evidence of the student's whereabouts
+- asking the Students' Union, Security Services, Digital, Data & Technology (DD&T), Sports Training Village and the Library for any electronic evidence of the student's whereabouts

 - establishing last known contacts and whether the student has shown any unusual patterns of behaviour

 If the Director of Student Services considers there to be grounds for concern about the student's wellbeing, they will use the student's emergency contact number to contact family or friends.

 Step 3: Reporting the student as missing

 If, after these enquiries, the location and wellbeing of the student cannot be confirmed, the Director of Student Services will report the student as missing to the Police and/or their Embassy, and become the main University point of contact for the Police.